 The famous Tarim Basin mummies (Xinjiang, in western China) -

 presumed to be Tokharian - are from this time period as well, the

 earliest dating to 1800 bc.
 By the final centuries bc, the Yuezhi -

-and their relations would be driven out of the steppes by the Turks,
+and their relations would be driven out of the steppes or absorbed by the Turks,

 resulting in a spit between the Asian Indo-Europeans and the